Casa Cosmana Navarra

 Casa Cosmana Navarra (Cosmana Navarra House) is a 17th-century aristocratic townhouse in Rabat, Malta.
 The building belonged to Cosmana Navarra (1600-1687), for whom it is named until date, who was the main benefactress of the rebuilding of the Rabat parish church of St. Paul.
 The house is found in front of the parish church opposite the Wignacourt Museum.
-Most of the building was converted into a restaurant, namely the Ristorante Cosmana Navarra.
+Most of the building was converted into a restaurant.

 Location

 Casa Cosmana Navarra is found at 28 St. Paul’s Street in Rabat, Malta, next to Rabat's parish church and close to The Wignacourt Museum.

 History

 Casa Cosmana Navarra was one of the few residential houses built in the 17th century in Rabat, the suburb of Mdina, as building outside fortified cities was not encouraged.
 Cosmana Navarra (born Guzmana Cumbo; when married, Cassar; known by her mother's surname as Navarra) was the daughter of Gakbu Cumbo and Cornelia Cumbo (née Navarra), of the Cumbo-Navarra family.
 On 22 June 1625, at the age of 25, she married her only lifetime husband Lorenzo Cassar in the (previous) Cathedral of Imdina.
 The marriage was childless, in which case gave Cosmana Navarra more time to dedicate for the building of her house and the restructuring of the parish church in Rabat, Malta.

 Cosmana Navarra was a devotee of St. Paul and this is shown by her interest and actions involved with the St. Paul pilgrimage site in Rabat of St. Paul’s Cave (Grotto), at the now Wignacourt Museum.
 She was a main philanthropist for the re-construction of the parish church that was aimed to receive several pilgrims from Europe; that can be considered a historic development in tourism in Malta.
 She made sure that Casa Cosmana Navarra and the Wignacourt Museum are both featured as the main building at opposite sides of each other in front the church, of which both are corner buildings.
 Through her father her surname was Cumbo and with marriage she became officially Cassar but she was always referred to by her mother's surname as Navarra.